It’s Not Pilates, It’s Weights

 How we eat has a significant effect on how much muscle (and fat) we gain.

 If you squat heavy but eat at caloric maintenance (i.e. consuming roughly what you burn every day, on average) or less, you’re just going to keep looking and feeling better in your clothes all the time as your body prioritizes muscle and sheds a little fat.
-The net result is that you will be leaner and stronger, even if you’re not lighter.
+The net result is that you will be leaner and stronger (and look better), even if you’re not lighter on the scale.

-But if you tend to “treat yourself” after your weekly 90-minute yoga class (because #balance), you may find that you put on more size than you were counting on, if seeing more definition was your goal.
+But if you tend to “treat yourself” after your weekly 90-minute yoga class (because #balance and #brunch), you may find that you put on more size than you were counting on.
+You’ll find that clothes are harder to fit into, and probably won’t see muscle definition.

 Of course, it’s often not quite this straightforward.
-Nutrition can be difficult to manage, but it’s a key ingredient in achieving the goals you want to conquer.
+Nutrition can be difficult to manage, but getting the right balance is a key ingredient in achieving the physique you want.

 The third major variable is “volume.”
 In this case, “volume” doesn’t refer to how loud the music is at your gym – it’s how many times per week you’re getting a particular exercise into your schedule.